 Per the words of Hersha’s founders, there is no greater dignity than that found in service.
 “Hearts that Serve” is one of our core values and reflects our long tradition of social responsibility and community engagement.
 We believe that people are our strength.
-By putting people first, we are able to provide for our guests, support our associates, and have a strong presence in our communities to drive positive change on a local and global scale.
+By putting people first, we can provide for our guests, support our associates, and have a strong presence in our communities to drive positive change locally and globally.

-To support our associates, we facilitate comprehensive succession planning and leadership development trainings for rising managers, hold regular performance evaluations, and provide competitive compensation and numerous non-salary benefits.
+To support our associates, we facilitate comprehensive succession planning and leadership development training for rising managers, hold regular performance evaluations, and provide competitive compensation and numerous non-salary benefits.

 On a local level, our strategy is to be located in urban markets in the US and work with local partnerships to revitalize the community.
-For instance, our Ritz-Carlton Georgetown is an adaptive reuse of a former vacant industrial building, our Envoy Hotel supported the revitalization of Seaport, MA, our NU Hotel supports the local art community in Brooklyn, and our Philadelphia hotels support the Bethesda Project, which serves the homeless and helps revitalize neighborhoods throughout Philadelphia.
+For instance, our Ritz-Carlton Georgetown is an adaptive reuse of a formerly vacant industrial building, our Envoy Hotel supported the revitalization of Seaport, MA, our NU Hotel supports the local art community in Brooklyn, and our Philadelphia hotels support the Bethesda Project, which serves people experiencing homelessness and helps revitalize neighborhoods throughout Philadelphia.

 Meanwhile, our focus on communities is reflected in our support of national and global programs that help care for those in need.
 We are fortunate to be in a position to create both awareness and consciousness for our guests and associates on pressing issues, while also helping members of our global communities.
 Learn more about our #LetsDoGood campaign to help communities around the world gain access to life-sustaining water.